echozyr2001/ali-flux-mcp/README.md

 ## Installation

+### Configuration
-To use with Claude Desktop, add the server config:
+To use with Claude Desktop or other MCP-compatible clients, add the server config:

 On MacOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 On Windows: `%APPDATA%/Claude/claude_desktop_config.json`